ashleydavis/highstock-yahoo-demo/README.md

 	todo... try this out and get the actual output.

 The above code will work either under [Node.js](https://en.wikipedia.org/wiki/Node.js) or the browser.
-The main difference is the way data-forge is installed, which I'll cover in the next section.
+The main difference is the way Data-Forge is installed, which I'll cover in the next section.

 Internally there is a major difference.
 Under the browser, due to [cross-original resource sharing (CORS)](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing) restrictions, we can't directly pull data from the the Yahoo API the way we can under Node.js.
-For this reason a proxy URL is used by default (set to [http://cors.io](http://cors.io)).
-The proxy URL can also be set explicitly to any custom proxy URL.
+For this reason a proxy URL specified to data-forge-from-yahoo that uses to proxy the Yahoo REST API.
+(Using [http://cors.io](http://cors.io) as the proxy service).
+The proxy URL can also be set explicitly to any custom proxy URL desired by the user.

 ## Data-Forge

 This example uses [Data-Forge](https://github.com/real-serious-games/data-forge-js), an open-source data analysis and transformation toolkit for JavaScript that is inspired by [Pandas](https://en.wikipedia.org/wiki/Pandas_(software)) and [LINQ](https://en.wikipedia.org/wiki/Language_Integrated_Query) (I'm also working on a [C# version](https://github.com/real-serious-games/data-forge-cs)).
 Data-Forge is a work in progress and is at the prototype stage, so please use with care.
 I'm the main developer and keen to bring attention to it at this stage to elicit feedback and help solidify its direction.
-I'm also working on a larger system for financial analysis, tracking investments and automation, the *[Investment Tracker](http://investment-tracker.cloudapp.net/)* is also a prototype and a work in progress.
+I'm also working on a larger system for financial analysis, tracking investments and automation, the *[Investment Tracker](http://investment-tracker.cloudapp.net/)*, which is also a prototype and a work in progress.

-You can install Data-Forge for Node.js via [npm](https://www.npmjs.com/package/data-forge):
+You can install Data-Forge for the browser via [bower](http://bower.io/search/?q=data-forge):

+	bower install --save data-forge

+Or for Node.js via [npm](https://www.npmjs.com/package/data-forge):

 	npm install --save data-forge

-Or for the browser via [bower](http://bower.io/search/?q=data-forge):

-	bower install --save data-forge

-This example also has installed data-forge-from-yahoo and data-forge-to-highstock (todo: links to github repos for these):
+This example also has installed various plugins:

+	bower install --save data-forge-from-yahoo
+	bower install --save data-forge-to-highstock
+	bower install --save data-forge-indicators

+Or

 	npm install --save data-forge-from-yahoo
 	npm install --save data-forge-to-highstock
 	npm install --save data-forge-indicators

-Or

-	bower install --save data-forge-from-yahoo
-	bower install --save data-forge-to-highstock
-	bower install --save data-forge-indicators

-The package data-forge-indicators contains numerous functions for generating financial indicators (todo: link to github repo).

-todo: should show basic data-forge and plugins setup.

-Like a [swiss-army knife](https://en.wikipedia.org/wiki/Swiss_Army_knife) Data-Forge does many things, but what does data-forge do for us in this example?
+Like a [swiss-army knife](https://en.wikipedia.org/wiki/Swiss_Army_knife), Data-Forge does many things, but what does data-forge do for us in this example?

 Let's see...

-- *data-forge-from-yahoo* wraps up pulling data from Yahoo and delivering us a *data-frame* (todo: link).
+- [*data-forge-from-yahoo*](https://github.com/data-forge/data-forge-from-yahoo) wraps up pulling data from Yahoo and delivering us a *data-frame*.
 - Data-Forge parses the CSV data returned from Yahoo and converts it to a data-frame.
-- *data-forge-to-highstock* converts the data-frame to the format expected as by Highstock.
+- [*data-forge-to-highstock*](https://github.com/data-forge/data-forge-to-highstock) converts the data-frame to the format expected as by Highstock.
-- *data-forge-indicators* contains many useful functions, in this example it is used to generate the [simple moving average](#simple-moving-average) discussed in the next section.
+- [*data-forge-indicators*](https://github.com/data-forge/data-forge-indicators) contains many useful functions, in this example it is used to generate the [simple moving average](#simple-moving-average) discussed in the next section.

 ## Simple moving average

-A [simple moving average](https://en.wikipedia.org/wiki/Moving_average#Simple_moving_average) is generated and overlaid as a line chart over the main OHLC chart.
-The simple moving average is a basic financial indicator that smooths the frequent fluctations in the share market to allow broader trends to be identified.
+A [simple moving average (SMA)](https://en.wikipedia.org/wiki/Moving_average#Simple_moving_average) is computed and overlaid as a line chart on the OHLC chart.
+Simple moving average is a basic financial indicator that smooths the frequent fluctations in the share market to allow broader trends to be identified.
 The code to do this is quite simple:

 	todo: put the code here once the data-forge-indicators package is tested and released.

-*data-forge-indicators* (installation and setup as described above) make it easier to generate the SMA.
+*data-forge-indicators* (installation and setup as described above) provides a convenient function to compute the SMA.
 So the code for generating a 30-day SMA for Microsoft(including code for Yahoo) can be as simple as follows:

 	dataForge.fromYahoo('MSFT')
 		.then(function (dataFrame) {